A visit to historic Madison, Indiana

 Today I scratched another town off my Indiana bucket list: Madison, located in the southernmost portion of the Hoosier State, along the Ohio River in Jefferson County.

-Madison is less than two hours from the east side of Cincinnati, so the drive was not arduous.
+Madison is located less than two hours from the east side of Cincinnati, so the drive was not arduous.
 I went with my dad, who is a native Hoosier from southern Indiana.
 He had many anecdotes about how much the area had changed since the 1960s.
 Since I was not born until 1968 myself, I will have to take his word for it.

 The charm of Madison, though, is that much of the town’s original 19th century architecture has been preserved.
 Throughout Madison’s central historic district, you’ll find baroque Victorian mansions and narrow brick row houses that will make you think you’ve just dropped back into the 1800s.
-Continue reading “A visit to historic Madison, Indiana”

-Unoriginal place names in Indiana…and more pics from my trip
+Unoriginal place names in Indiana

 A few more pics from my recent trip to Columbus, Indiana.